-Don’t get rushed into a big purchase
+Don’t get rushed into a big purchase.

-Show prices can often be had later.
+Show prices can often be honored after the show.

-RV Show Shopping: Different Types of Shoppers
+RV Show Shopping: Different Types of RV Shoppers

 It’s also important to know the type of shopper you are at the RV show.
 We have great tips for making the most out of your visit no matter where you are in your RV journey.
 We break it down into three main categories.